HAKarlsson/openmcz/README.md

 # Compilation / Testing

-Currently, the kernel is hardcoded to work with [PULP CVA6](http://github.com/pulp-platform/cva6) running on a Genesys2 FPGA.
-There is an FPGA image of CVA6 in [fpga/genesys2/](fpga/genesys2/) that is compatible with the kernel.
+Currently, the kernel is hardcoded to work with [Pulp Platform's Cheshire SoC](http://github.com/pulp-platform/cheshire) running on a Genesys2 FPGA.
+FPGA images of Cheshire for the Genesys2 is available under `fpga/`.

 The example project [hello](projects/hello) should be runnable on CVA6.